 In recent decades, Earth’s forests have sequestered ~20% of anthropogenic CO2 emissions, thereby slowing the pace of atmospheric CO2 accumulation and climate change19,20.
 A large portion of this CO2 sink occurs in temperate deciduous forests, which sequester >300 Tg C yr-1 (>30% of the total forest C sink)21.
 The future behavior of this CO2 sink will play an important yet uncertain role in influencing atmospheric CO2 and climate change20,22.

 In temperate deciduous forests, spring warming generally lengthens the period over which trees have photosynthetically active leaves1,7–9 and that over which the ecosystem is a net CO2 sink2.
 Current models assume that longer growing seasons lead to increasing annual net CO2 uptake (i.e., net ecosystem exchange, NEE)2,3,17.
-However, recent experimental and observational findings that annual productivity can be limited by sink factors17,23,24, and that positive effects of warm springs are compensated by negative effects of accumulation of seasonal water deficits3, suggest that warmer spring temperatures may not have the expected positive effect on forest CO2 sequestration.
+However, recent experimental and observational findings show that annual productivity can be limited by sink factors17,23,24, and that positive effects of warm springs are compensated by negative effects of accumulation of seasonal water deficits3.
+These studies suggest that warmer spring temperatures may not have the expected positive effect on forest CO2 sequestration.

-While the responses of leaf phenology and seasonal NEE to warming spring temperatures have been relatively well-studied1–4,7–9, very little is known about how the longest-lived component of fixed C in trees, the woody growth, is responding to warming spring temperatures.
+While some studies addressing the responses of leaf phenology and seasonal NEE to warming spring temperatures exist1–4,7–9, little is known about how the longest-lived component of fixed C in trees, the woody growth, is responding to warming spring temperatures.
 In fact, we are aware of only one study that has documented stem-growth phenology of temperate deciduous species over multiple years25.
 The climate sensitivity of woody growth phenology in temperate deciduous trees and its link to annual growth has never been studied in-situ (but see Ref.24 for a controlled sapling experiment).

-Tree-ring records, which can be used to examine correlations of annual growth to temperature but not to understand growth phenology, reveal that growth of temperate deciduous trees tends to be most sensitive to temperature or potential evapotranspiration between late spring and early summer26,27, with some hints that warmer springs may have a modest positive effect on growth27.
+Tree-ring records, which can be used to examine relationships of annual growth to temperature but not to understand growth phenology, reveal that growth of temperate deciduous trees tends to be most sensitive to temperature or potential evapotranspiration between late spring and early summer26,27, with some hints that warmer springs may have a modest positive effect on growth27.
 Thus, tree-ring evidence does not necessarily align with the finding that warming spring temperatures increase annual forest CO2 uptake2.
 Characterizing phenological responses of stem growth to warming spring temperatures is critical to bridging this conceptual disconnect and understanding how forest biomass growth is likely to change as the climate warms.

 Here, we evaluate how early spring temperatures affect stem growth phenology, growth rates, and annual growth of temperate deciduous trees across eastern North America.
 To test whether warmer springs extend the period of stem growth, we used dendrometer band measurements on 463 trees across two mid-latitude forests.
 To test whether spring temperatures consistently increased annual growth, we analyzed 207 tree-ring chronologies from 108 forests.